craigwatson/dvsa-test-check/README.md

 );
 ```

-You can optionally configure the address that the script uses to send email (note that external SMTP servers are currently not configured, all email is sent via PHP's internal `mail` command), and also an HTTP proxy with optional authentication.
+You can optionally configure the address that the script uses to send email, and also an HTTP proxy with optional authentication.

+## Limitations

+* Note that sending email via external SMTP servers is currently not possible, all email is sent via PHP's internal `mail` command.

 ## Scheduled Job via Cron